The One Where No One's Ready

 "The One Where No One's Ready" is the second episode of the third season of the American television sitcom Friends and 50th overall, which aired on NBC on September 26, 1996.
 The plot centers on Ross's (David Schwimmer) anxiety as his friends take too long getting ready for a function that evening.

 The episode was written by Ira Ungerleider and directed by Gail Mancuso.
-It is a bottle episode, featuring only three speaking roles besides the central cast; occurs in real time; and takes place almost entirely in the living room of Monica and Rachel's apartment.
+It is a bottle episode, featuring only three speaking roles other than the central cast; occurs in real time; and takes place almost entirely in the living room of Monica's and Rachel's apartment.

 Plot

-Chandler (Matthew Perry) tricks Joey (Matt LeBlanc) into drinking chicken fat from a glass in Monica's (Courteney Cox) fridge as he admits after Joey drinks it that he fell for the same thing and drank the chicken fat earlier.
-Ross (David Schwimmer) arrives to gather everyone together for an important function at his museum.
-Despite only 22 minutes remaining for them to don their formal attire, no one else is ready, apart from Phoebe (Lisa Kudrow) who arrives fully dressed and ready to go.
+Chandler tricks Joey into drinking chicken fat from a glass in Monica's fridge; he admits after Joey drinks it that he fell for the same thing and drank the chicken fat earlier.
+Ross arrives to gather everyone together for an important function at his museum.
+Even though only 22 minutes remain for them to don their formal attire, no one else is ready, apart from Phoebe who arrives fully dressed and ready to go.

-When Monica returns, she checks her answering-machine messages and hears a message from her ex-boyfriend Richard (Tom Selleck).
+When Monica returns, she checks her answering-machine messages and hears a message from her ex-boyfriend Richard.
 She is unable to determine whether the message was left before or after they broke up.
 After Chandler comes back from the bathroom, he is dismayed to find that Joey took his chair while he was up.
 They argue over the chair until Joey accidentally flings hummus onto Phoebe's dress.
-She tries to ask Monica what gets out hummus, but Monica is too distracted with her own problems.
-Rachel (Jennifer Aniston) then tries to find something else for Phoebe to wear, but is unsuccessful.
+She tries to ask Monica what removes hummus stains, but Monica is too distracted with her own problems.
+Rachel then tries to find something else for Phoebe to wear, but is unsuccessful.

 In a fit of insecurity, Monica breaks into Richard's voicemail, and hears a message left by another woman, leading her to believe that Richard has already begun seeing someone else.
 Chandler suggests the woman might be Richard's daughter Michelle, and Monica confirms this by prank-calling her.
 Michelle calls her back, and Monica admits her indiscretions.
 She is unable to secure Michelle's silence on the matter, so Chandler and Phoebe are left yanking her off the second phone in her bedroom.